 Fnac, place du Commerce – formerly the Palais de la Bourse

 This branch of the popular French retail chain Fnac occupies a particularly grand venue – an imposing listed building that formerly housed the city's bourse du commerce, or commodity exchange, where a variety of goods were bought and sold by merchants and investors.
 The Palais de la Bourse was built between the late 18th and early 19th centuries in the popular neoclassical style, and was once adorned with statues and decorative clocks.
 Unfortunately, much of this was lost when the building was struck by bombs during the Second World War, although the building was extensively reconstructed afterwards and granted protected status as a historic monument.
 The interior was completely renovated when Fnac moved in, but you can still imagine the building's past as you browse through the shop.

 Psst - Looking for other stunning buildings ?
 Discover the windy city through an architecture tour around Chicago's riverfront

 Le lieu unique

-Le lieu unique is today Nantes' dedicated centre for contemporary arts, hosting a varied programme of theatre, music, dance, visual arts, literature and more throughout the year.
-The vast, airy building with its distinctive clock tower now encompasses a variety of performance, exhibition and social spaces that make it a favourite gathering place for the local community – but previously it was a biscuit factory owned by manufacturer Lefèvre Utile (better known as LU), a globally recognised brand founded in Nantes.
+Le lieu unique is today Nantes' dedicated center for contemporary arts, hosting a varied programme of theater, music, dance, visual arts, literature and more throughout the year.
+The vast, airy building with its distinctive clock tower now encompasses a variety of performance, exhibition and social spaces that make it a favorite gathering place for the local community – but previously it was a biscuit factory owned by manufacturer Lefèvre Utile (better known as LU), a globally recognised brand founded in Nantes.
 The structure was partially demolished in 1974 and subsequently was unofficially adopted by the local arts scene, before being purchased by the city and renovated into the dynamic cultural centre it is today.

 Île de Versailles